-The Settlement also provides real and meaningful injunctive relief that will benefit Settlement Class Members and other insureds for years to come, with State Fund agreeing to make various improvements in the transparency of its tier modifier system.
-The injunctive relief requires State Fund to: (1) not file any portion of any of its rate filings pertaining to tier rating or tier modifiers confidentially with the DOI for at least the next five years; (2) make all tier rating rate filings publicly available as long as the applicable statute remains in effect; (3) identify the tier modifier on certain insurance policy documents provided to insureds, in the same manner as it does now for brokers; and (4) provide to any policyholder or broker who inquires a complete and fair explanation as to how and why State Fund applied a particular tier modifier to the policyholder.
-See Settlement Agreement, ¶ 2.5.
-The injunctive relief will also help State Fund's current and prospective policyholders make sound and informed decisions about their workers' compensation premiums.
+The Settlement Agreement also provides substantial injunctive relief, with State Fund agreeing to (1) not file any portion of any of its rate filings pertaining to tier rating or tier modifiers confidentially with the California Department of Insurance ("DOI") for at least the next five years, and to notify Settlement Class Counsel for five years thereafter if State Fund seeks to do so; (2) make all tier rating rate filings publicly available as long as the applicable statute remains in effect; (3) explicitly identify the tier modifier on certain documents provided to insureds in the same manner as it does now for brokers; and (4) provide to any policyholder or broker who inquires a complete and fair explanation as to how and why State Fund applied a particular tier modifier to the policyholder.
+See id. at $\P$ 2.5.